Diocese of Toledo, Ohio

-The Diocese of Toledo (in America) (Dioecesis Toletana in America) is a Latin Church ecclesiastical jurisdiction, or diocese, of the Catholic Church covering nineteen counties in northwestern Ohio in the United States.

-The diocese is a suffragan see of the metropolitan Archdiocese of Cincinnati.
-The See city for the diocese is Toledo.
-The eighth and current bishop of Toledo is Daniel Thomas.
-Our Lady, Queen of the Most Holy Rosary Cathedral is the mother church of the diocese.
+The Diocese of Toledo (in America) (Dioecesis Toletana in America) is a diocese of the Catholic Church covering nineteen counties in northwestern Ohio in the United States.
+It is a suffragan see of the Archdiocese of Cincinnati.
+The bishop is Daniel Thomas.
+Our Lady, Queen of the Most Holy Rosary Cathedral is the mother church.

 History

-1700 to 1900
+1700 to 1800

 During the 17th century, present-day Ohio was part of the French colony of New France.
 The Diocese of Quebec, had jurisdiction over the region.
 However, unlike other parts of the future American Midwest, there were no attempts to found Catholic missions in Ohio.

 In 1763, Ohio Country became part of the British Province of Quebec, forbidden from settlement by American colonists.
 After the American Revolution ended in 1783, Pope Pius VI erected in 1784 the Prefecture Apostolic of the United States, encompassing the entire territory of the new nation.
 In 1787, the Ohio area became part of the Northwest Territory of the United States.
 Pius VI created the Diocese of Baltimore, the first diocese in the United States, to replace the prefecture apostolic in 1789.

+1800 to 1900

-In 1808, Pope Pius VII erected the Diocese of Bardstown in Kentucky, with jurisdiction over the new state of Ohio along with the other midwest states.
+In 1808, Pope Pius VII erected the Diocese of Bardstown in Kentucky, with jurisdiction over the new state of Ohio along with the other Midwestern States.
 Pope Pius VII on June 19, 1821, erected the Diocese of Cincinnati, taking all of Ohio from Bardstown.
 In 1842, the first Catholic church in Toledo, St. Francis de Sales, was constructed.

 Pope Pius IX erected the Diocese of Cleveland in 1847, with territory taken from Cincinnati.
 Northwest Ohio would be part of the Diocese of Cleveland for the next 63 years.
+The Sisters of Charity of Montreal (the Grey Nuns) in 1855 opened St. Vincent Hospital in Toledo.
+Today it is Mercy Health – St. Vincent Medical Center.
+In 1883, the Sisters of Mercy founded Riverside Hospital in Toledo for unwed mothers.

+In 1884, Bishop Richard Gilmour of Cleveland demanded that the Grey Nuns turn over ownership of Riverside Hospital, along with their orphanage, to the Diocese of Cleveland.
+Gilmour believed that since these two institutions were supported by donations from Catholics in the diocese, the diocese should own the institutions.
+The Grey Nuns disagreed, stating that the diocese had invited them to come to Toledo and open this hospital and orphanage.
+Gilmour then ordered the removal of the eucharist from the nuns' chapel in Toledo.
+In 1886, the Vatican asked Archbishop William Henry Elder of Cincinnati to mediate the dispute.
+Gilmour refused to cooperate with Elder, who finally gave up on the initiative.
+The Vatican later rule in favor of the Grey Nuns.